 The success we had with Teespring and Fabrily continued for 2 and a bit years before Suhail and I parted ways for about 18 months.

 The reason we became so successful with selling on their platforms was through focus and consistency.

-By being able to devote our time to coming up with ideas for shirts and running ads we were't required to take care of a full service ecommerce store like Shopify.
-In saying that, with that focus you lose the benefits of growing your own business, a saleable asset.
+By being able to devote our time to come up with ideas for shirts and running ads we weren't required to take care of a full-service ecommerce store like Shopify.
+In saying that, with that focus, you lose the benefits of growing your own business, a saleable asset.

-And then a little later I was invited to speak at the Affiliate World Conference in Bangkok in Decemeber 2016.
+And then a little later I was invited to speak at the Affiliate World Conference in Bangkok in December 2016.